bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ###Controlfreec has many different parameters

-In the configfile ee four categories general, sample, control and BAF.
+In the config file has four categories: general, sample, control and BAF.

-We have commented out the BAM files, however if you you were running this for the first time you should start from the BAM files.
+I have commented out the BAM files, however if you you were running this for the first time you should start from the BAM file.
 Instead we use pileups and gc content.

  * pileup contain base-pair information which we discussed earlier.